+Warm Up (20 min)

+Vocabulary

+Getting the Message

+Main Activity (20 min)

+The Internet

-Warm Up (20 min) Vocabulary Getting the Message Main Activity (20 min) The Internet Wrap Up (15 min) Flash Chat: What did we learn?
-Journaling Assessment (5 min) Internet - Assessment
+Wrap Up (15 min)

+Flash Chat: What did we learn?
+Journaling

+Internet - Assessment

-- Learn about the complexity of sending messages over the internet. - Translate URLs into IP Addresses.
+- Learn about the complexity of sending messages over the internet. - · Translate URLs into IP Addresses.

-- Watch the Internet Teacher Video. - Print enough IP Address Cards and Delivery Type Cards - Manipulatives for each group. - Print one Internet Assessment for each student. - Access to the internet (such as get-siteip.com). - Make sure every student has a Think Spot Journal - Reflection Journal.
+- Watch the Internet Teacher Video. - Print enough IP Address Cards and Delivery Type Cards - Manipulatives for each group. - Print one Internet Assessment for each student. - Access to the internet (such as get-site-ip.com). - Make sure every student has a Think Spot Journal - Reflection Journal.

+- The Internet Unplugged Video (download)

 - Internet Teacher Video

 - IP Address Cards and Delivery Type Cards -Manipulatives

 - Internet Assessment

-- Think Spot Journal Reflection Journal
+- Internet Assessment Answer Key

-- DNS The service that translates URLs to IP addresses. - DSL/Cable A method of sending information using telephone or television cables. - Fiber Optic Cable A connection that uses light to transmit information - Internet A group of computers and servers that are connected to each other. - IP Address A number assigned to any item that is connected to the Internet. - Packets Small chunks of information that have been carefully formed from larger chunks of information. - Servers Computers that exist only to provide things to others.
+- DNS The service that translates URLs to IP addresses. - DSL/Cable A method of sending information using telephone or television cables. - Fiber Optic Cable A connection that uses light to transmit information - Internet A group of computers and servers that are connected to each other. - IP Address A number assigned to any item that is connected to the Internet. - Packets Small chunks of information that have been carefully formed from larger chunks of information. - Servers Computers that exist only to provide things to others. - URL An easy-to-remember address for calling a web page (like www.code.org). - Wi-Fi A wireless method of sending information using radio waves.